This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Soft stretchy fabric supports skin-to-skin bonding for newborns
+• Soft, stretchy fabric ideal for skin-to-skin bonding

 Cons